sabertazimi/awesome-notes/notes/web/javascript/javascriptBasicNotes.md

 }
 ```

-### Promise Array Functions
+### Promise Combinator Array Functions

 - `Promise.all(iterable)` fail-fast:
-  if at least one promise in the promises array rejects,
+  If at least one promise in the promises array rejects,
   then the promise returned rejects too.
   Short-circuits when an input value is rejected.
 - `Promise.any(iterable)`:
-  resolves if any of the given promises are resolved.
+  Resolves if any of the given promises are resolved.
   Short-circuits when an input value is fulfilled.
 - `Promise.race(iterable)`:
   Short-circuits when an input value is settled
   (fulfilled or rejected).
 - `Promise.allSettled(iterable)`:
-  returns when all given promises are settled
+  Returns when all given promises are settled
   (fulfilled or rejected).

 ```ts